Accelerating Optimal Experimental Design for Robust Synchronization of Uncertain Kuramoto Oscillator Model Using Machine Learning: Overview of Optimal Experimental Design Strategy for the Uncertain Kuramoto Model

 \subsection{Objective-based quantification of the uncertainty in the Kuramoto model}

-Given an uncertain Kuramoto model, the expected impact of this model uncertainty on the operational goal -- in this case, the global frequency synchronization of the Kuramoto oscillators -- can be quantified by the MOCU~\cite{Yoon2013tsp}.
-For a given uncertainty class ${\mathbf{\mathcal{A}}}$, MOCU can be computed by:
+Given an uncertain Kuramoto model, the expected impact of this model uncertainty on the operational goal--in this case, the global frequency synchronization of the Kuramoto oscillators--can be quantified by the MOCU~\cite{Yoon2013tsp}.
+For a given uncertainty class ${\mathbf{\mathcal{A}}}$, MOCU ${M\left(\mathbf{\mathcal{A}}\right)}$ can be computed by:

-where ${\xi^{\ast} \left(\mathcal{A}\right)}$ is the cost of the optimal robust control and ${\xi\left(\mathbf{a}\right)}$ is the cost of the optimal control for the specific model configured with a specific parameter set ${\mathbf{a}}$.
-As shown in \eqref{MOCU}, MOCU quantifies the expected cost increase for applying the optimal robust control instead of the model-specific optimal control.
-In this study, the optimal robust interaction strength (cost) $\xi^{\ast} \left(\mathcal{A}\right)$ is given by \eqref{eq:robust}, in order to ensure that the uncertain Kuramoto model is synchronized by the added control oscillator while keeping the control cost at the minimum.
+where ${\xi^{\ast} \left(\mathbf{\mathcal{A}}\right)}$ is the cost of the optimal robust control and ${\xi\left(\mathbf{a}\right)}$ is the cost of the optimal control for the specific model configured with a specific parameter set ${\mathbf{a}}$.
+As shown in~\eqref{MOCU}, MOCU ${M\left(\mathbf{\mathcal{A}}\right)}$ quantifies the expected cost increase for applying the optimal robust control (which is inevitable to maintain robust control performance in the presence of uncertainty) instead of the model-specific optimal control (which cannot be applied in practice as the true model is unknown).
+In this study, the optimal robust interaction strength (cost) $\xi^{\ast} \left(\mathbf{\mathcal{A}}\right)$, ensuring that the uncertain Kuramoto model is synchronized by the added control oscillator while keeping the control cost minimum, is given by~\eqref{eq:robust}.